Microservice-API-Patterns/MDSL-Specification/docs/datacontract.md

 * The *role* can be any [element stereotype](https://microservice-api-patterns.org/patterns/structure/) from MAP: `D` (data), `MD` (metadata), `ID` (identifier), `L` (link).
 * The optional *type* `<String>` is either basic (see below) or nested/structured; it also corresponds to a concept known from type systems in programming and data representation languages.

-Simple, yet powerful nesting is supported, realizes the Microservice API Pattern (MAP) [Parameter Tree](https://microservice-api-patterns.org/patterns/structure/representationElements/ParameterTree):
+Simple, yet powerful nesting is supported, realizing the Microservice API Pattern (MAP) [Parameter Tree](https://microservice-api-patterns.org/patterns/structure/representationElements/ParameterTree):

 * The nesting is expressed in an object- or block-like syntax: `{...{...}}`.
 * This nesting syntax is similar to that in data representation languages such as JSON (and the Jolie type system).